emacs-jp/emacs-jp.github.com/docs/tips/emacs-lisp-elements.md

 #+findex: point
 -->

 The way ~my-get-match-data~ is written, it does two things: (i) it has the side effect of moving the cursor to the end of the text it found and (ii) it returns a list with the match data I specified.
 There are many scenaria where you do not want the aforementioned side effect: the cursor should stay where it is.
-As such, you can wrap your code in a ~save-excursion~ ([[#h:switching-to-another-buffer-window-or-narrowed-state][Switching to another buffer, window, or narrowed state]]): it will do what it must and finally restore the ~point~ ([[#h:run-some-code-or-fall-back-to-some-other-code][Run some code or fall back to some other code]]):
+As such, you can wrap your code in a ~save-excursion~ ([Run some code or fall back to some other code](#h:switching-to-another-buffer-window-or-narrowed-state][Switching to another buffer, window, or narrowed state]]): it will do what it must and finally restore the ~point~ ([[#h:run-some-code-or-fall-back-to-some-other-code)):

 ```emacs-lisp
 (defun my-get-match-data (regexp)